jetbrains-academy/RL-Maze-solver/practice/Walk/task.md

 Starting from the row that corresponds to the starting cell, you need to find the next cell to move in to by finding the largest Q values in the given row.
 Repeat this until you reach the goal.
 The method assumes the goal state is reachable.

-If you like, it could also print this sequence so that it looks something like this:
+It should also print this sequence so that it looks something like:

 `0->1->4->3->6->7->8->5->2->done`